bartoszrychlicki/burn-rate-widget/README.md

 ### Data refresh frequency
 The widget fetches data from `/api/month` every 15 seconds.
 Computed burn and earn rates are updated once per second to provide a smooth display.
 Network requests should therefore occur every 15 seconds.

+### Automated cron job
+Burn rate samples are stored server-side by a Vercel cron job.
+The job calls `/api/cron` every minute with the `CRON_SECRET` value in the `Authorization` header.
+Set the same secret in your project environment so the endpoint can authenticate the request.